 It’s nearly 30 minutes long, and a challenging listen.
 Feature starts at 2’10”, after quaintly dated-sounding news bulletin, including references to Pinochet.

-But click the link at the top to hear, for example, Serbian author and later politician Vuk Draskovic warning Europe that it could, if it wished, allow then-united Yugoslavia to become a European Lebanon, disintegrating into civil war.
+Of its time, and going on once we get under way to quote Serbian author and later politician Vuk Draskovic warning Europe that it could, if it wished, allow then-united Yugoslavia to become a European Lebanon, disintegrating into civil war.
 A self-fulfilling prophecy.

 You can also hear Serbian nationalists in Nis, in the south of the country, calling for weapons – “hochemu oruzhiye” – to fight the Albanians they accused of “genocide” against the Serbs in that predominantly ethnic Albanian province of what was then the constituent Yugoslav republic of Serbia.